 The New School, students can choose from a wide range of lecture courses and electives in the humanities, social sciences, media studies, and business.

-New York City boasts the largest concentration of professional artists in the country; as a result, AMT boasts a faculty of leading practitioners.
+New York City has the largest concentration of professional artists in the country, and AMT boasts a faculty of leading practitioners.
 Students also have access to legendary local institutions such as the

 The Fine Arts program always has one eye on life after graduation, and prepares students for the profession.
 The school’s connections open doors to a diverse gallery system throughout the city and around the world.
 Students develop relationships with industry experts who provide opportunities for internships, exhibitions, and representation in the art world and in New York City and beyond.